Scotland: S63 Action Plans

 In addition to an EPC being required, from 1st September 2016, regulations require the assessment and improvement of non-domestic buildings with a total Gross Internal Area greater than 1,000 sq m.

-A Section 63 Action Plan identifies opportunities for carbon and energy performance improvement, as well as outlining how these could be carried out through physical improvements to the property.
+A Section 63 Action Plan identifies a target improvement factor to reduce carbon emissions and energy performance.
+It outlines how these could be carried out through physical improvements to the property.

-As with the Energy Performance Certificate, the Action Plan must be available to prospective buyers or tenants and provided to the new owner or tenant.
+As with the Energy Performance Certificate, the Action Plan must be available to prospective buyers or tenants and provided to the new owner or tenant at the time of marketing.

 For buildings larger than 1,000 sq m, a S63 Action Plan may be required in addition to an EPC